 Hammams were not exclusive to men, they had separate quarters for men and women.
 In the Ottoman Empire, Hammams were quite abundant as they were considered to be the social centers.
 They were a part of daily life and were populated on almost every occasion with traditional entertainment and ceremonies, such as before weddings, high holidays, beauty trips and celebrating the birth of children.

 The Hammams in Chania were built by the Turkish Empire after they took over the city in 1645.
 One Hammam is located on the corner of Zambeliou and Douka streets in the Old Town.
 It initially had six large drumless domes to which another floor was later added.
-The glass, bell shaped “eyes” that decorate the dome are the only source of light besides the three arched windows on the north west side.
+The glass, bell-shaped “eyes” that decorate the dome are the only source of light beside the three arched windows on the northwest side.
 It is relatively simple and its structure is characteristic of traditional Turkish Hammams.